Flooring fitters in Tooting — carpet, LVT, laminate and engineered wood supply and fit across SW17 postcodes

 Higher-spec suspended timber in larger Edwardian properties

-Upper Tooting — Upper Tooting Road, Graveney Road, Cavendish Road SW17 — has a run of Edwardian semis (1900–1914) and larger Victorian detached properties built for middle-class Edwardian families.
+Upper Tooting — Upper Tooting Road, Graveney Road, Tooting Graveney SW17 — has a run of Edwardian semis (1900–1914) and larger Victorian detached properties built for middle-class Edwardian families.
 These properties are a step up in quality from the Tooting Bec terraces: wider hallways, higher ceilings, boards of 125–150mm width in better condition.
-Some properties on Upper Tooting Road are five-bedroom Edwardian semis with original reception rooms 4–4.5m wide — rooms that benefit from wide-plank engineered oak (160mm+) in a natural finish.
+Some properties on Upper Tooting Road are five-bedroom Edwardian semis with original reception rooms 4–4.5m wide — rooms that benefit from wide-plank engineered oak in a natural finish.
 Board condition in these properties is generally above average for SW17: the Edwardian owner-occupier market maintained these houses more carefully than the equivalent Victorian rental terrace.
 We re-nail, ply and fit — preparation in Upper Tooting is more predictable than in Tooting Bec.

 Furzedown · 1920s–30s semis